Inexpensive Steps to Avoiding Costly Septic System Problems

 Septic systems often cost as much or more than cars.
 Unfortunately, nobody gives you a manual when they are installed, and most people have little idea of how to maintain a septic system.
 As a result, many septic systems fail unnecessarily.

 The price for failure is steep in two ways.
-More than 1200 people die each year from contaminated water, and failing septic systems are the leading source of water born disease outbreaks in the country today.
+Failing septic systems are a leading source of water born disease outbreaks.
 Septic system replacement is also extremely expensive, with costs running from $5000 to $20,000 or more.

 Fortunately, there are some highly effective, inexpensive steps you can take to eliminate this very costly problem.

 Before discussing solutions, let’s look at why septic systems fail.

 Septic system failure is actually pretty simple to understand.
 Think about this.
 When a good septic system fails, the tank doesn’t fail, the soil fails.
 And the soil fails because it won’t allow liquid to pass through it.
 In most cases the soil fails when it gets plugged with solids.

 Did you know that washing machines are one of the leading causes of septic system failure?
 The primary culprit is lint generated by washing machines, which clogs the soil in drain fields.

 Did you know that the typical family washing machine produces enough lint every year to carpet an entire living room floor?
 Lint screens and nylon socks trap less than 5% of these contaminates.
 These minute particles, because they are so small and light, do not settle in the septic tank.
 Instead, they stay in suspension and are flushed out to the drain field where they plug-up the pores of the soil bed.

 To compound the problem, much of our clothing and carpeting is now manufactured with synthetic materials such as polyester and nylon.
 These substances are not biodegradable, and will not break down in a septic system.
 Instead, they accumulate and clog the soil.
 Once these non-organic materials enter the drain field, there is no way to remove them.